 What about personalised number plates?

-Personalised number plates (also known as cherished number plates) are available for all vehicles that are registered in the UK – and the industry for personalised plates is huge – one plate, reading simply ’25 0’, was sold for £400,000 in 2014.
+Personalised number plates (also known as cherished number plates) are available for all vehicles that are registered in the UK – and the business for personalised plates is huge – one plate, reading simply ’25 0’, was sold for £400,000 in 2014.

-Not all of them are that expensive, though, and motorists who can afford the costs of private plates get the chance to drive their vehicle(s) with a distinctive, often personal, number plate.
+Not all of them are that expensive, though, and motorists who can afford the costs of private plates get the chance to drive their vehicle(s) with a distinctive, often personal, new number plate.

 Personalised registration plates can be purchased directly from the current owner of the plate, or you can buy them via DVLA plate auctions.

-When you purchase a personalised plate you need to tell the DVLA about it via what is called a V750 certificate of entitlement and a V778 retention document.
+When you purchase a new personal number plate, you’ll need to tell the DVLA about it via what is known as a V750 certificate of entitlement and a V778 retention document.

 You will also need to provide the vehicles V5C form and, if the vehicle is over three years old, an MOT test certificate.

-You need to be aware that there are specific rules and regulations governing personalised plates.
+You should also be aware that there are specific rules and regulations governing personalised plates.
 For instance, you cannot apply a personalised number plate to a vehicle in a bid to make it look newer than it actually is – make sure you are fully confident that your new personalised plate is legal for driving before splashing out for one.

 Once you have applied to the DVLA with all the relevant documents, they may wish to inspect the vehicle before approving your plate.
 If not, then you should get your personalised plate approved within about two weeks.

 Get a car insurance quote today

 Looking for a great deal on your car insurance?
 Then let Bob help you get a great deal - visit our car insurance deals page now and get a free, no obligation car insurance quote: